JenniferEinstein/l3-dubug-challenge-frontend/README.md

 - Create a pull request with your changes to the `main` branch
 - Submit your PR link to your manager

+**Note:** You must fix at least 7 bugs to attain the first place prize.
+Otherwise, you will be awarded the second place amount.

 ## Technology Stack

 - React